jobe0900/exjobb/graph/README.md

 - **Access**: to specify a `barrier` more
 - **Barrier**: might be combined with `access` (or other tags found in hstore if not following guidelines).
 What does for example `motorcar=no` mean, when no other vehicles are specified?
 Are all bigger than a car restricted, or are all other allowed?
-- **Crossing**: specify a `highway=` or `railway=` crossing more. `crossing=no` might mean restricted travel?

-Traffic signs must add tags on the node so there is no need to try to figure out which edge or vertex the sign belongs to.
+Traffic signs must add tags on the edge so there is no need to try to figure out which edge or vertex the sign belongs to.

 ### Exceptions
 `GraphException` is the main public exception to be thrown from this package. `RestrictionsException` and `TopologyException` are thrown when building those classes, but not as exposed externally.